 By Air: The closest airport is the Naples airport.
 From there you can take a private car service, rent a car and drive yourself or take the bus to Sorrento and then a bus to Positano.
-(You can see a list of airport transfer services and private cars here at some very good prices)

-You can also take the ferry from the Port of Naples or from Sorrento (note – ferries/hydrofoils do not always run from Sorrento to Positano during the off-peak season).
+You can also take the ferry from the Port of Naples or from Sorrento (note – ferries/hydrofoils do not always run from Sorrento to Positano during the off-peak season)

 You can also fly into Rome and get a shuttle/private car transfer to Positano.
 If you’d rather you can also take the train from Rome into Naples and then take another train into Sorrento.
 From Sorrento you can either take the local bus or a ferry.